 The Organization is named as a 20% beneficiary in a perpetual trust held for the benefit of the Organization and other local nonprofit organizations.
 The trust, which is held in perpetuity, is administered by a third party and provides for earnings distributions on a regular basis to the Organization.
 This trust is recognized in the financial statements of the Organization at the fair value of the Organization's share as of the end of the reporting period.
-The Organization received \$-0- in earnings distributions from the trust during the years ended September 30, 2023 and 2022.
+The Organization received \$-0- in earnings distributions from the trust during the years ended September 30, 2024 and 2023.
 The earnings are available for general operating purposes.
-The Organization's interest in the change in the trust value of \$10,299 and (\$43,147) was recognized in the statements of activities as activities with donor restrictions for the years ended September 30, 2023 and 2022, respectively.
+The Organization's interest in the change in the trust value of \$152,293 and \$10,299 was recognized in the statements of activities as activities with donor restrictions for the years ended September 30, 2024 and 2024, respectively.

 The Organization is the recipient of distributions from a permanent Charitable Trust Fund which benefits five nonprofit organizations in the Port Angeles area.
 Distributions are discretionary based on the yearly decisions of the trustees and thus no trust balance is included in these financial statements.
-The Organization received \$8,000 in distributions for the years ended September 30, 2023 and 2022.
+The Organization received \$11,052 and \$8,000 in distributions for the years ended September 30, 2024 and 2023, respectively.